EarthScope/rover/docs/commands_legacy.md

     rover index (file|dir)+

-Indexes files, adds or changes entries in the tsindex table stored in the miniSEED database.
+Indexes files, adds or changes entires in the tsindex table stored in the miniSEED database.

 When no argument is given, all modified files in the repository are processed.
 The `--all` flag forces all files to be processed.
-If a path argument is provided, all files contained in the directory are processed, along with the contents of sub-directories, unless `--no-recurse` is specified.
+If a directory argument is provided, all files contained in the directory are processed, along with the contents of sub-directories, unless `--no-recurse` is specified.

+`rover index` uses the command `mseedindex` at its core. `mseedindex` optionally uses a file of leap-second data.
+By default, unless configured `--no-leap`, the leap-second file is downloaded from `--leap-url` if the file currently at `--leap-file` is missing or older than `--leap-expire` days.

-##### Significant Options
+##### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |